Alopochen

 Alopochen is a genus of the bird family Anatidae, part of the subfamily Tadorninae along with the shelducks.
-It contains one extant species, the Egyptian goose (Alopochen aegyptiaca), and two or three species which became extinct in the last 1,000 years or so.
-The Egyptian goose is native to mainland Africa, and the extinct species are from Madagascar and the Mascarene Islands.
+It contains one extant species, the Egyptian goose (Alopochen aegyptiaca), and three which became extinct in the last 1,000 years or so.
+The Egyptian goose is native to mainland Africa, and the recently extinct species are from Madagascar and the Mascarene Islands.

 mtDNA cytochrome b sequence data suggest that the relationships of Alopochen to Tadorna need further investigation.